 Lapsed donors are donors who have not donated to your organization within the last year, two years or three years.
 Donors who have not sent you a gift in over three years have not lapsed donors — they are former donors.

 Lapsed donors are valuable.
 Unlike strangers, they have supported you before.
 And they believe in your mission enough to have sent you a gift (or gifts).
-Here are some tips on writing an appeal letter that will win them back.
+Here are some tips on writing a fundraising appeal letter that will win them back.
 (In the fund development profession, the letter you write is called a “recovery letter” because it aims to recover donors who have lapsed.)

 1. Write to one person: